department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-synthesis-and-reporting.md

 - [ ] Hypotheses from the Research Plan revisited to see which can be confirmed
 - [ ] Research report drafted (use this [template](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/research/sharing-research/research-findings-template.md))

-**Collaboration with Sitewide UX Lead**
+**Collaboration with Sitewide UX Lead and others**
-- [ ] Some initial findings and potential recommendations shared (in Mural?).
+- [ ] Some initial findings and potential recommendations shared (in Mural?) with Sitewide UX Lead and/or team members.
 What's important and what we might do next have been discussed.
-- [ ] Research report feedback requested
+- [ ] Research report feedback requested from Sitewide UX Lead and other team members.
-- [ ] Research report feedback incorporated
 - [ ] Sitewide UX Lead requested feedback from VA PO and shared with researcher
 - [ ] All feedback on research report incorporated